JohanDelao/pokeDex/README.md

 Hello All Who Are Reading!

 This project is something that connects with my childhood as I am using the PokeAPI (found here: https://pokeapi.co/) to create a PokeDex web application!
-The fully-completed application will have the following features:
+The fully-completed.
+Check out the website here: https://johandelao.github.io/pokeDex/ application will have the following features:
 <li>Display pokemon from the API, each Pokemon will display its name, picture, and type of Pokemon it is.</li>
 <li>Search functionality, in which the user can type into the search bar and whichever Pokemon's names contain that phrase it will display</li>